tmmcguire/rust-toys/README.md

 * **anagrams-vectors-tasks.rs** Multiple tasks with all of the dictionaries, each getting some of the keys to search.

+By the way, the standard argument string is "asdwtribnowplfglewhqagnbe".

 Supporting files
 ----------------